SergioGlorias/broadcastCLI/README.md

      Options:
        --rounds <roundsToFix>   Specify which rounds to fix using formats like '1-4', '8+', '3,5,7', etc.

+  push <roundId> <PGNFromPathOrUrl> [--loop <intervalInSeconds>]
+     Upload a PGN file from a local path or URL to the specified broadcast round.
+     Note: The PGN file must be accessible from the provided path or URL.
+     Options:
+       --loop <intervalInSeconds>   Continuously push the PGN file at the specified interval in seconds.

 Examples:
    # Login with your Lichess token (interactive)